hiweller/countcolors/cran-comments.md

 * ubuntu 14.04 (on travis-ci), R 3.5.1

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs, WARNINGs.

+There was one NOTE:

+	New submission

+First submission of package; this note is required.